Edo Febriansah: RANS Nusantara

 Edo was signed for RANS Nusantara to play in Liga 1 in the 2022–23 season.
 He made his league debut on 23 July 2022 in a match against PSIS Semarang at the Jatidiri Stadium, Semarang which ended in a 1–1 draw, also give assists a goal by Makan Konaté.
 Edo give another assists in a 3–3 draw over PSS Sleman six days later at Pakansari Stadium, Edo's low pass was finished by David Laly with a hard kick in the opponent's defense area.
 Edo scored his first league goals in a 1–2 win over Persebaya Surabaya, scoring a brace, on 15 September.

 On 25 January 2023, Edo scored in a 4–4 draw over Bali United.
 He added his fourth goals of the season on 28 February against Persebaya in a 2–2 draw, he was also selected as man of the match in that match.
 And continued scored his fifth goal of the season in a 2–3 lose against Persis Solo on 10 March.

+Persib Bandung

+Edo was signed for Persib Bandung to play in Liga 1 in the 2023–24 season.
+He made his debut on 2 July 2023 in a match against Madura United at the Gelora Bandung Lautan Api Stadium, Bandung.
+On 6 June 2025, Edo officially left Persib Bandung.

+Dewa United

+On 29 June 2025, Edo officially signed with Dewa United.